Fadri2610/AndroidWebviewTemplate/README.md

 When simplicity is the feature, **WebView delivers.**

 ### Also I share programming related videos on youtube.
-Have any programming related request!
-Feel free to comment.
 https://www.youtube.com/@01onedev